Ptechsoft/Credit_fraud-detection-system/README.md

 Python - Pandas - Numpy - Matplotlit - Seaborn - FastAPI - Streamlit - Scikit-learn - XGBoost

+## Problem Statement

+Financial institutions process millions of transactions daily.
+Detecting fraudulent transactions manually is inefficient due to.

+- Extremely large transaction volumes
+- Highly imbalanced fraud datasets
+- Rapidly evolving fraud patterns
+- Delayed fraud detection processes
+- Difficulty identifying hidden transaction anomalies

+## Project Objective

+The primary objective of the project was to develop a system capable of detecting fraudulent transactions with high accuracy.
+The project also focused to determine which model performed best on the imbalanced fraud dataset.
+Beyond model development, the project aimed to create a backend API for serving predictions and a frontend interface that allows users to interact with the model easily.

+Another major objective was to analyze transaction behavior patterns and understand the structure of the dataset through exploratory analysis.

 ## Team
 - Praise (Group Lead) — Backend / FastAPI